hail2u/node-css-mqpacker/README.md

 ### postcss

-Returns PostCSS processor for backwards combatibility.
+Returns PostCSS processor for backwards compatibility.

 You can use this property for combining with other PostCSS processors such as [Autoprefixer][6].